mupple/content/files/en-us/web/api/indexeddb_api/using_indexeddb/index.md

 };
 ```

-As indicated previously, `onupgradeneeded` is the only place where you can alter the structure of the database.
+As indicated previously, the `onupgradeneeded` handler is the only place where you can alter the structure of the database.
 In it, you can create and delete object stores and build and remove indices.

 Object stores are created with a single call to `createObjectStore()`.
 The method takes a name of the store, and a parameter object.
 Even though the parameter object is optional, it is very important, because it lets you define important optional properties and refine the type of object store you want to create.
 In our case, we've asked for an object store named "customers" and defined a `keyPath`, which is the property that makes an individual object in the store unique.
 That property in this example is "ssn" since a social security number is guaranteed to be unique. "ssn" must be present on every object that is stored in the `objectStore`.